kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 **Potential Finding:** <a name="backward-order-of-columns-in-join-clause"/>Backward Order of Columns in JOIN Clause<br/>
 **Check Id:** 144 [Not implemented yet.
 Click here to add the issue if you want to develop and create a pull request.](https://github.com/kevinmartintech/sp_Develop/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=Backward+Order+of+Columns+in+JOIN+Clause)

-I recommends the [Microsoft Docs](https://docs.microsoft.com/en-us/office/client-developer/access/desktop-database-reference/inner-join-operation-microsoft-access-sql#:~:text=The%20following%20example%20shows%20how%20you%20could%20join%20the%20Categories%20and%20Products%20tables%20on%20the%20CategoryID%20field) column order in JOIN clauses for consistency noted in the "Do This" code below.
+I recommends the [Microsoft Docs 🗗](https://learn.microsoft.com/en-us/sql/relational-databases/performance/joins?view=sql-server-ver16#:~:text=The%20following%20is%20a%20simple%20SELECT%20statement%20using%20this%20join){:target="_blank" rel="noopener"} column order in JOIN clauses for consistency noted in the "Do This" code below.

 It is always recommended to adapt the naming and coding conventions of inherited projects.